 Enterprises have to adjust their data protection practices in order to comply with the new law and avoid high fines.
-WhatsApp as part of the shadow IT is a critical issue and businesses must ensure compliant enterprise messaging (e.g. with Teamwire).
+WhatsApp as part of the shadow IT with its missing data privacy is a critical issue and businesses must ensure compliant enterprise messaging (e.g. with Teamwire).

 Key Facts of the GDPR